slateci/slate-client-server/README.md

 Revoke a VO's access to use a cluster.

 Only members of the VO which owns a cluster can revoke access to it.
 The owning VO's access cannot be revoked.
+Revoking access for the VO pseudo-ID `*` removes permission for VOs not specifically granted access to use the cluster.

 Example: